babashka/babashka/README.md

 - The library cannot be interpreted by with babashka using `--classpath`.
 - The functionality can't be met by shelling out to another CLI or can't be written as a small layer over an existing CLI (like `babashka.curl`) instead.
-- The library cannot be implemented a [pod](https://github.com/babashka/babashka.pods).
+- The library cannot be implemented as a [pod](https://github.com/babashka/babashka.pods).

 If not all of the criteria are met, but adding a feature is still useful to a